ihmeuw/ihme-python-course/docs/numpy.rst

  5. *More* Find the size in memory of a Python list for :math:`l_x`.
     Compare it with the size of the Numpy array for :math:`l_x`.

- 6. *Explore* Make a new list that's a hundred times longer for each.
+ 7. *Explore*     Make a new list that's a hundred times longer for each.
     (Hint, the line ``lx * 6`` copies ``lx`` 6 times.)
     Again, find the size with ``getsizeof``.

- 7. *Explore* How much more memory does each float require for a numpy array?
+    How much more memory does each float require for a numpy array?
 How does that compare with the number of bytes required to represent a float?

 Stage 3: Numpy Data Structure, Data Types
 -----------------------------------------
+Goals: Select elements from numpy arrays and understand type promotion.

 The Array Object
 ^^^^^^^^^^^^^^^^